mood-agency/logging_server/README.md

 Replace `your-api-key-here` with your actual API key.

+### Delete Logs

+**Endpoint:** DELETE `/logs`

+**Headers:**

+- `Authorization: your-api-key`

+**Response:**

+- Success: "Log file deleted successfully" (200 OK)
+- Error:
+  - 401 Unauthorized: "Unauthorized" (if API key is missing or invalid)
+  - 404 Not Found: "Log file not found"
+  - 500 Internal Server Error: "Failed to delete log file" or "Failed to reinitialize log writer"

+**Notes:**

+- The API key must be provided in the `Authorization` header.
+- The API key should match the one set in the `API_KEY` environment variable.
+- This operation will delete the entire log file and reinitialize the log writer.

 ## Performance Considerations

 - The server uses Fiber's prefork feature to create multiple worker processes.